top of page

 4.jpg

-Not only are the contents completely up to you, but you also get some freedom to name/number and unit it should you wish and have the talent to do so!
+Not only are the contents pretty much up to you but, if you have the talent to do so, you also get some freedom to name/number and unit mark it should you wish!

 5.JPG

-A very interesting WW2 original footlocker belonging to an Afro-American soldier.
-Who covered the inside of the lid with photos of his girlfriend or wife and also a piece of Americas darker history of a segregated shower sign, although its tiny.
-So may be on some type of leaflet?
-Clearly though this made an impact on this soldier enough to put it on the inside of his footlocker!
+A very interesting original WW2 footlocker belonging to an Afro-American soldier.
+Who covered the inside of the lid with photos of his girlfriend or wife and also a piece of Americas darker history - a segregated shower sign.
+Although it's tiny, that may be due to being on some type of leaflet?
+Clearly though this made enough of an impact on this soldier that he put it on the inside of his footlocker!

 6.jpg